codership/galera/Docs_tommi/python3/source/recovery.rst

 split-brain situation is when a single node fails in a two-node cluster.
 Thus it is strongly advised that the minimum Galera cluster configuration is three nodes.

+In a split-brain situation, proceed as described in chapter :ref:`Node Resetting the Quorum <Resetting the Quorum>`.

 ------------------------
  State Transfer Failure